Dublin Zoo: Himalayan Hills

-Themed after a Nepalese village, Himalayan Hills houses two species that inhabit the Himalayas, the snow leopard and the Red panda.
+Themed after a Nepalese village, Himalayan Hills houses snow leopards and red pandas, two species native to the Himalayas.

-Zoorassic World (reptiles)
+Zoorassic World

-Dublin Zoo's Reptile House was opened in 1876.
-In July 2017 Zoorassic World was opened as the new home for the reptiles of the zoo, located in Roberts House.
+Dublin Zoo's Reptile House was opened in 1876 as the Roberts House with the intention of housing big cats.

+Later, the Roberts House was repurposed for birds, before becoming a reptile house in 2017.
 Also included is a T.Rex fossil replica.

 Asian Forests

 Asian Forests was originally opened in 1998, under the name "World of Cats".
-It consists of four enclosures, one housing Asiatic lions and designed to resemble the Gir forest in India, the second housing Sulawesi crested macaques designed to look like the rainforests in Sumatra, Indonesia, the third housing Amur tigers designed to resemble the forests of Amur in Russia, China and North Korea and the fourth housing dholes designed to imitate the Indian and South Asian forests.
+The exhibit consists of five enclosures, one housing Asiatic lions and designed to resemble the Gir forest in India, the second housing Sulawesi crested macaques designed to look like the rainforests in Sulawesi, Indonesia, the third housing Amur tigers designed to resemble the forests of Amur in Russia, China and North Korea, the fourth housing Chinese dholes and the fifth housing citron-crested cockatoos.

 The Kaziranga Forest Trail

-Opened in June 2007.
-The Kaziranga Forest Trail is Dublin Zoo's Asian elephant enclosure and is named after the Kaziranga National Park in India.
-The zoo is home to 11 elephants, two adult females named Bernhardine and Yasmin, two younger females named Asha (Bernhardine's daughter) and Anak (Yasmin's daughter) and a bull named Upali.
+Opened in June 2007, the Kaziranga Forest Trail is Dublin Zoo's Asian elephant enclosure and is named after the Kaziranga National Park in India.
+The zoo is home to 11 elephants, including two adult females named Bernhardine and Yasmin, two younger females named Asha (Bernhardine's daughter) and Anak (Yasmin's daughter) and a bull named Upali.
+Upali left in 2019 for Le Pal zoo in France.

 The enclosure features a waterfall and two pools for the elephants, as well as sheltered viewing areas and a children's playground for visitors, and the elephants share their enclosure with a breeding pair of blackbuck.
-It is also home to two young male elephants named Kavi and Ashoka who were born on 17 July and 19 August 2014 and young female Samiya who was born 17 September 2014.
-The Kaziranga Forest Trail most recently became home to two female calves, Zinda born 19 September 2016 and Avani born 13 March 2017 and two male calves, Kabir, born 15 May 2017 and Sanjay, born 10 February 2018.
+The zoo currently does not house any blackbuck, however, its website displays the species, possibly indicating that it will return to the collection in the future.
+It is also home to two young male elephants named Kavi and Ashoka who were born on 17 July and 19 August 2014 and a young female Samiya who was born on 17 September 2014.
+The Kaziranga Forest Trail most recently became home to two female calves, Zinda born on 19 September 2016 and Avani born on 13 March 2017 and two male calves, Kabir, born on 15 May 2017 and Sanjay, born on 10 February 2018.

 South American House

-Dublin Zoo's South American House is sponsored by Kellogg's Coco Pops, and houses various species from Central and South America, including golden lion tamarins, Goeldi's marmosets, Linnaeus's two-toed sloths, squirrel monkeys, military macaws, white-faced sakis, painted wood turtles and pygmy marmosets.
+Dublin Zoo's South American House has various species from Central and South America, including golden lion tamarins, Goeldi's marmosets, Linnaeus's two-toed sloths, Bolivian squirrel monkeys, white-faced sakis, Venezuelan red howlers and a single Asian species, the Crested partridge.